mailmeteor/firebase-signups-to-google-chat/README.md

-# Get notified of your new users using Firebase Authentication and Google Chat
+# Be notified of new signups in your app using Firebase Authentication and Google Chat

 **Author**: Mailmeteor (**[https://mailmeteor.com/](https://mailmeteor.com/)**)